raatiniemi/docker-android-environment/readme.md

 * `android-28-latest` for the Android API 28 preinstalled.
 * `android-29-latest` for the Android API 29 preinstalled.
 * `android-30-latest` for the Android API 30 preinstalled.
+* `jdk-11-android-28-latest` for the Android API 28 preinstalled *with OpenJDK 11 as base*.
+* `jdk-11-android-29-latest` for the Android API 29 preinstalled *with OpenJDK 11 as base*.
+* `jdk-11-android-30-latest` for the Android API 30 preinstalled *with OpenJDK 11 as base*.

 *The build tools are not installed since these are installed when the `gradlew` command is executed.*